aburai/vue-highlight/README.md

 `vue-highlight` is a plugin for [Vue.js](http://vuejs.org).
 Features include:

-- options for finetuning (initDelay, focusDelay, refocusDelay)
+- options for finetuning (see default options)
 - option for debugging (logs highlighting workflow)

 ## Install